MGX: Near-Zero Overhead Memory Protection for Data-Intensive Accelerators: Discussion

+We first compare the memory traffic increase of the baseline protection scheme (BP) with MGX$_{\text{VN}}$.
+The elimination of off-chip VNs leads to a reduction in memory traffic overhead from 34\% in BP to \textbf{12.5\%} in MGX$_{\text{VN}}$, the remaining overhead coming from the fine-grained MACs.
+Figure \ref{fig:Genome_perf} shows the performance overhead of GACT.
+The average performance overhead for BP is $14\%$.
+The performance overhead of genome assembly alignment is lower than DNN and graph algorithms because the Darwin accelerator design is more compute-bound.
+MGX$_{\text{VN}}$ further reduces the average performance overhead to only \textbf{4\%}.

-We studied H.264/AVC video decoding \cite{iso_h264avc} as a potential candidate for MgX memory protection.
+\textbf{H.264 Video Decoding --} We studied H.264/AVC video decoding \cite{iso_h264avc} as another candidate for MGX memory protection.
 Figure \ref{fig:h264-block} shows a typical H.264 decoder architecture, which transforms an input bitstream into video frames.
 The input bitstream is typically encrypted with the standard counter mode \cite{iso_mpeg}.
 The decoding process outputs different kinds of frames.
 Whereas I (intra-coded) frames are independent, the P (inter-predicted) frames are calculated using previous frames as a reference.
 B (bi-directional) frames use later frames as a reference, leading to out-of-order decoding.
 Therefore, multiple decoded frames are kept in off-chip memory buffers and if needed, are re-read by the inter-prediction stage.

-To study how MgX can be applied to a H.264 decoder, we analyzed an open-source implementation \cite{h264hls}.
+To study how MGX can be applied to a H.264 decoder, we analyzed an open-source implementation \cite{h264hls}.
 This decoder stores the decoded and reference frames in external memory, and supports the Main H.264 profile, which can have B frames.
-Figure \ref{fig:h264-frames2} shows the reference dependencies in an example sequence of repeated IBPB frames.

 The decoder writes an output frame to an available buffer in external memory, but writes only once to an address in each frame.
 When a frame is used as a reference, it is read-only.
-Thus we can simply use the frame number ($F$) concatenated with the input bitstream number (CTR$_I$) as the version number when writing an output frame.
-CTR$_I$ is a part of the MgX state, and is incremented when a new video bitstream is loaded for decoding.
+Thus we can simply use the frame number ($F$) concatenated with the input bitstream number (CTR$_\text{IN}$) as the VN when writing an output frame.
+Both $F$ and CTR$_\text{IN}$ are part of the program state tracked by the scheduler.
+CTR$_\text{IN}$ is incremented when a new bitstream is loaded for decoding.